dynatrace-perfclinics/observability-clinic--unified-analysis/1_Basic-Extension/README.md

 # Exercise 1 - A basic Extension 2.0
 ---
 ## Description
-Extensions 2.0 are primarly based on a YAML file.
+Extensions 2.0 are mainly based on a YAML file.
 The YAML file has minimum requirements to be valid:
 * name - which must begin with `custom:` for custom extensions
 * version
 * author